GorIspolkom/Quize/README.md

 The quiz can be customized, among the parameters:

 1) The number of mistakes allowed to win
-2)Response time
+2) Response time
-3)Exit time after defeat/victory
+3) Exit time after defeat/victory
 4) Questions in the quiz
 5) The time between the output of the question elements (question, picture, answer options)